-- Discuss the contribution of Count Otto von Bismarck to German government, society and foreign affairs in the late 19th century.
+- Discuss the contribution of Count Otto von Bismarck to the German government, society and foreign affairs in the late 19th century.

 - Describe the relationship between German citizens and their government between 1871 and 1914.
 To what extent was the German government democratic, representative and beneficial for the people?

 - Kaiser Wilhelm II is sometimes described as the personification of the German Empire and its values.
 Why is this?

 - Discuss the relationship between civilian government and the military high command in Germany prior to the outbreak of World War I.

 - Explain the contribution of Prussia and Prussian aristocrats to German politics and policy between 1871 and the outbreak of World War I.

 - What role did Germany and its leaders play in the outbreak of World War I?

 - What impact did World War I have on Germany’s domestic economy and its civilian population?

 - What was the ‘Silent Dictatorship’ in Germany during World War I and what impact did it have on German society?